NYU-CS6313-Projects/d3-labs/README.md

 * [D3 Documentation](https://github.com/mbostock/d3/wiki)
 * [D3 Path Generator Interpolation Strategies](https://github.com/mbostock/d3/wiki/SVG-Shapes#line_interpolate)
 * Errata
+    - better-scales.js had d3.extent misspelled as d3.extent*s*.
+This has been corrected
     - The original better-scales.js was missing a few parenthesis to close function blocks.
 This is now fixed
     - An additional file, scatter-done.html is now available, showing how to use the dynamic scales